 Regulated bridging loans secured against houses, bungalows, apartments and flats tend to lend up to a maximum of 75% gross LTV.
 The higher the loan to value, the greater the deemed risk and therefore the higher the interest rate.
 The best interest rates are available up to 50% LTV.

-It may be that using just the property being sold exceeds 75% LTV for the required sum, in which case we can add in the property being purchased, or another property that the borrower may already own.
-This will reduce the LTV, meaning the customer can borrow more if needed and by reducing the LTV, this enables us to place the loan on a plan with a lower interest rate.
+It may be that using just the property being sold exceeds 75% LTV for the required sum, in which case we can add in the property being purchased, or another property that you may already own.
+This will reduce the LTV, meaning that you can borrow more if needed and by reducing the LTV, this enables us to place the loan on a plan with a lower interest rate.

-To keep the figures simple, securing a £50,000 gross bridging loan against a property worth £100,000 would be 50% LTV assuming the property doesn't have any borrowing secured against it already.
+To keep the figures simple, securing a £100,000 gross bridging loan against a property worth £200,000 would be 50% LTV, assuming the property doesn't have any borrowing secured against it already.

-If the bridging loan will be regulated, the only acceptable exit is sale of a property or refinancing.
+If the bridging loan is regulated, the only acceptable exits are sale of a property or refinancing.

 For unregulated loans, the exit can be anything as long as you can demonstrate that the funds will be available to repay the borrowing by or before the end of the term.Age